scrapbird/sinkholed/README.md

 ---
 ## sinkholed example config
 #
-# Please provide the JWT secret key as an environment variable named SINKHOLED_JWT_SECRET
+# Please provide the JWT secret key as an environment variable named SINKHOLED_JWTSECRET

 # Address to bind API to
 # note: this is inside the docker container, we aren't binding to all adapters on host